+Before the beginning of the Selection Process, the ASO AC will conduct a series of activities to prepare itself for the process.
+Those activities will be mentioned in the ASO AC work plan for that given year.

+These activities include:

+Set interview time and dates according to the interview processes outlined below, to be offered to candidates when appropriate.

+Set time and dates for the required meetings for the ASO AC and Interview Committee members as outlined below.

+Elaborate on all the questions to be presented to candidates in the interviews to be conducted

+Elaborate on the framework for the reports expected by the end of each interview process outlined below.
+The framework should take into consideration the qualities and general profile ASO AC would need to better evaluate candidates.

 9.4.2.
 Qualification Review Committee

-A Qualification Review Committee (QRC) will be established for the purposes of establishing a qualified slate of candidates for the interview phase.
-This committee will consist of one member from each region.
-In the event that a committee member indicates to the committee that they are unable to fulfill their responsibility, another member from the same region will be designated to fill that role as soon as possible and in a manner that the committee determines.
+A Qualification Review Committee (QRC) will be created to establish a qualified slate of candidates for the interview phase.
+This committee will consist of a minimum of five members from the ASO AC.
+Any given region might have up to two members.

 9.4.3.
 Nomination Phase

 The period of the nomination phase must be at least 60 calendar days.
-The Secretariat will post an announcement to the ASO web site, other web sites, and email lists as appropriate declaring the nomination period open and specifying the deadline for presenting nominations.
-This announcement will contain instruction directing interested parties to the ASO website where they may obtain information regarding the selection process, candidate eligibility requirements, and the responsibilities upon selection.
+The Secretariat will post an announcement to the ASO web site, other websites, and email lists as appropriate declaring the nomination period open and specifying the deadline for presenting nominations.
+This announcement will contain instructions directing interested parties to the ASO website where they may obtain information regarding the selection process, candidate eligibility requirements, the responsibilities upon selection and the application mechanism.
 Anyone may nominate any person whom they wish.
-Nominations will be sent to the Secretariat who will contact the nominee, notify them of their impending nomination, and provide them with a copy of the Letter of Certification and a general questionnaire.
-The questionnaire will also secure written consent of the candidate to permit the due diligence provider to complete the due diligence review as required.
+Nominations will be received by the Secretariat which will contact the nominee, notify them of their impending nomination, and provide them with a copy of the Letter of Certification and a general questionnaire.
+The questionnaire will also secure the written consent of the candidate to permit the independent provider, managed by ICANN, to complete the reasonable investigation as required.
 The nominee will complete the letter and questionnaire and return them to the Secretariat.
 The Secretariat will forward them to the QRC.

 9.4.4.
 Candidate Evaluation Phase

-The QRC will review the submissions for completeness and for compliance with the eligibility criteria and conflict of interest requirements.
+The QRC will review the submissions for completeness and compliance with the eligibility criteria and conflict of interest requirements.
 If it deems necessary, the QRC may ask for additional clarification information from any nominee.
-As each person is determined to be a qualified candidate, their name will be published on the ASO web site to a running list of candidates.
-Persons who do not complete this activity by the close of the nomination period will not be considered as candidates.
-If there is not at least one more candidate than the number of open seats, the nomination period will be extended until such time as this number is obtained.
+As each person is determined to be a qualified candidate, their name will be published on the ASO website as a running list of candidates.
+Persons who do not complete this activity by the close of the nomination period will not be considered.
+If there is not at least one more candidate than the number of open seats, the nomination period will be extended until this number is obtained.

 9.4.5.
 Comment Phase

 The period of the comment phase will be at least 30 calendar days plus the amount of time required to conduct the interview phase.
 The comment phase starts at the close of the nomination phase.
-A comment section will be made available on the ASO web site.
+A comment section will be made available on the ASO website.
 Anyone may submit a comment.
-All comments will be moderated prior to display.
+All comments will be moderated before display.
 The comment phase will conclude at the same time as the interview phase.

 9.4.6.
 Interview Phase